kubeflow/website/content/docs/gke/deploy/deploy-cli.md

     # Set the path the base directory where you want to store one or more
     # Kubeflow deployments.
 For example, /opt/.
-    # Then set the Kubeflow configuration directory.
+    # Then set the Kubeflow application directory for this deployment.
     export BASE_DIR=<Path to a base directory>
     export KF_DIR=${BASE_DIR}/${KF_NAME}